anthofflab/MimiSSPs.jl/README.md

 As shown above, the `SSPs` component imports socioeconomic data corresponding to a provided SSP model and SSP, and emissions data corresponding to RCP model and Representative Concentration Pathway (RCP).
 Note that much work has been done to pair each RCP with an SSP, as described by [Carbon Brief](https://www.carbonbrief.org/explainer-how-shared-socioeconomic-pathways-explore-future-climate-change) so there are customary pairings as noted below, but we leave it to the user to decide which they wish to use.

 * `SSP` option: SSP1, SSP2, SSP3, SSP4, SSP5
-* `SSPmodel` options: IIASA GDP, OECD Env-Growth, PIK GDP_23, and Benveniste
+* `SSPmodel` options: Benveniste, IIASA GDP*, OECD Env-Growth*, PIK GDP_32*

+_***IMPORANT** Please note that the IIASA GDP, OECD Env-Growth, and PIK GDP_23 options are currently experimental implementations of Kikstra et al., 2021 and are under development, we advise using Benveniste for now and contacting the authors of this repository if you are interested in using the other three._

 * `RCP` options: RCP1.9 (suggested pairing with SSP1), RCP2.6 (suggested pairing with SSP1),  RCP4.5 (suggested pairing with SSP2), RCP7.0 (suggested pairing with SSP3), and RCP8.5 (suggested pairing with SSP5)
 * `RCPmodel` options: Leach